boschresearch/amira_blender_rendering/docs/configs/simpletoolcap.rst

 Simple Toolcap Scenario
 =======================

-The Simple Toolcap Scenario represent a prototycal scenario of the simplest type implemented in ABR.
+The Simple Toolcap Scenario represent a prototypical scenario of the simplest type implemented in ABR.

 For an more in depth tutorial on how to set up a very simple custom scenario refer to :ref:`Set Up a Simple Custom Scenario`

 Most of the following configurations are common to other scenarios.